jfdenise/domain-investigations/README.md

 We are here updating the deployments, log to the DC, run the CLI script to update and reload the host controllers.

-* oc rsync startup/dc/v2/ domain-controller:/tmp/domain-init
+* oc rsync startup/dc/v2/ domain-mode-dc-<pod suffix>:/tmp/domain-init
 * install the cli plugin for kubectl: https://github.com/jmesnil/kubectl-jboss-cli/tree/main
-* oc jboss-cli -p domain-controller -f ./startup/dc/upgrade.cli
+* oc jboss-cli -p domain-mode-dc-<pod suffix> -f ./startup/dc/upgrade.cli

+# Updating the images

+For the Rolling Upgrade update demo, call:

+* oc tag jboss-eap8-domain-openjdk17-openshift:6.0-update3.1 jboss-eap8-domain-openjdk17-openshift:dc-latest
+* oc tag jboss-eap8-domain-openjdk17-openshift:6.0-update3.1 jboss-eap8-domain-openjdk17-openshift:hc-latest

+The upgrade will be automatically handled.
+You can see the pods being killed in turn.

 # Building your own EAP image